merit-gem/merit/README.markdown

 # To-do list

+* rescue ActiveRecord::... should depend on ORM used (MongoMapper?)
 * Why 1.8.7 tests are not passing?
 * Ranking should not be badges, so .badges doesn't return them (2-stars shouldn't be badge).